Csabesz07/pictures/README.md

-# szalay_carpenter
+# Pictures

-This repo was made to hold pictures for my Godfather's website project
+This repository holds pictures of other projects